scala-ide/docs/src/sphinx/3.0.x/features/typingviewing/structured-selection.rst

 .. image:: images/feature-structured-selection-01.png

-This feature will also benefit from hover typing, just as when you place the cursor on a specific element.
+Hovering over the selection will also bring up a dialog dispaying the inferred type of the selected expression, just as it would if you put the cursor on a :doc:`specific element </current-user-doc/features/typingviewing/inferred-hover>`.